adamjtaylor/htan-artist/README.md

 # HTAN Artist

-A NextFlow piepline to run image rendering process to generate resources for the [HTAN Portal](https://github.com/ncihtan/htan-portal).
+A NextFlow pipeline to run image rendering process to generate resources for the [HTAN Portal](https://github.com/ncihtan/htan-portal).

 - Converts bioformats files into OME-TIFF
 - Generates a `story.json` file using [Auto-Minerva](https://github.com/jmuhlich/auto-minerva)